coding-heresy/jormungandr/README.md

 NOTE: this work is currently under way in the experimental/reactor directory

-# Interesting ideas that may be developed further

-## Systematically handle currency values with proper base units
+# Interesting Ideas That May Be Developed Further

+## Systematically Handle Currency Values With Proper Base Units

 The goal is to avoid the use of floating point for prices (i.e. use cents instead of dollars as the base unit for USD prices).
 This idea is drawn from boost.units although it probably won't be productive to try to create another unit system for boost.units.

-## Systematically handle a multi-currency environment.
+## Systematically Handle a Multi-Currency Environment.

 Is there an efficient way to tag the currency value (i.e. price) with currency it is being expressed in?
 Would it make sense to use safe types to encode the currency for a price into the type system?

-# Other overall TODO itmes
+# Other Overall TODO Items

 * Add test cases for code that should fail to compile using `cc_build_error` rules from `rules_build_error`
+  * There appear to be some bugs in `rules_build_error` that need to be worked out, an initial attemp at adding this functionality failed.
 * Standardize naming of all concepts and type metafunctions
 * Document coding standards for concepts and type metafunctions